CJ-Cepe/Rock-Paper-Scissors/README.md

 A pokemon inspired rock-paper-scissor game

 Game Instruction
- 1. Choose 1 pokeball per round
+ 1. Choose one Pokeball per round.
- 2. Each pokeball corresponds to a pokemon type (fire, water, grass)
+ 2. Each Pokeball corresponds to an element.
- 3. Your choosen type must beat the opponent's type in order to score
+ 3. To score, the element type you choose must beat the opponent's type:
-  - water beats fire
+  - Water beats Fire
-  - grass beats water
+  - Grass beats Water
-  - fire beats grass
+  - Fire beats Grass
- 4. First to score 6 wins the game
+ 4. The first to score 6 points wins the game.

 Assets
   - All assets used (sprites & audio), belongs to the Pokemon Company